vlizBE/dcafs/README.md

 * sends out emails when the ships leaves or returns to the harbour
 * can be monitored from shore using email

-The above is the biggest project it's used for, here some smaller ones:
+The above is the biggest project it's used for, here are some smaller ones:

 * The earlier mentioned 'calibration and verification process' is also used in a mobile setup build that has visited the RV James Cook.
 * Multiple Beaglebones are running dcafs to log salinity data for an experimental setup that tracks Enhanced silicate weathering